nuls-io/devsite/docs/Docs/s_advance.md

         }
     ],
     "events": [
-        `Event information sent within the contract - According to the token contract standard, a contract token transfer will send a corresponding event message called TransferEvent, which supports multiple token transfer within one contract call transaction.
+        //Event information sent within the contract - According to the token contract standard, a contract token transfer will send a corresponding event message called TransferEvent, which supports multiple token transfer within one contract call transaction.
-        `The event content structure returned is the json structure.
+        //The event content structure returned is the json structure.
         "{\"contractAddress\":\"TTb1LZLo6izPGmXa9dGPmb5D2vpLpNqA\",\"blockNumber\":1343847,\"event\":\"TransferEvent\",\"payload\":{\"from\":\"TTasNs8MGGGaFT9hd9DLmkammYYv69vs\",\"to\":\"TTau7kAxyhc4yMomVJ2QkMVECKKZK1uG\",\"value\":\"1000\"}}"
     ],
     "tokenTransfers": [
-        `Data processing for the above token transfer event (TransferEvent), supplementing the basic information of the contract in which the token transfer occurred - name, symbol, decimals`
+        //Data processing for the above token transfer event (TransferEvent), supplementing the basic information of the contract in which the token transfer occurred - name, symbol, decimals
-        `Note 1: The value here is the decimal value storage value after the conversion of the contract token value, with the Ethereum token method.
+        //Note 1: The value here is the decimal value storage value after the conversion of the contract token value, with the Ethereum token method.
-        `Note 2: The contract address of the generated token transfer is not necessarily the contract currently called, so there is a contractAddress attribute in this data structure, which is not a redundant field.
+        //Note 2: The contract address of the generated token transfer is not necessarily the contract currently called, so there is a contractAddress attribute in this data structure, which is not a redundant field.
         {
             "contractAddress": "TTb1LZLo6izPGmXa9dGPmb5D2vpLpNqA",
             "from": "TTasNs8MGGGaFT9hd9DLmkammYYv69vs",